gcruzsolano/prep/sections/computer.md

 for the average person to do.
 Keep in mind that using a virtual machine takes up more RAM and CPU than a normal application.

+## Developers Overwhelmingly Prefer Mac and Linux

+Facts:

+* Most of the web runs on Linux machines.
+* Most of the web is developed on Macs.

+SkilStak is focused on helping others learn backend and frontend engineering.
+Both of these industry domains are dominated by Mac and Linux.

+Even if you want or need Windows for software and games you can still get a Mac and Bootcamp it into Windows.
+The same is *not* true for a Windows machine.

 ## So what do you have against Microsoft?

-If you are a Backend Engineer you want Linux.
-If you are a Frontend Engineer you want Mac.
+Microsoft dominates 3D at the moment but is a far inferior server operating system down to the very core mostly because it was not designed from the very beginning to be a multiuser system.
+Everything to allow that has been hacked onto it over the years.

+Today, Microsoft is changing rapidly to comply with the standards allowing Linux on their Azure cloud and shoe-horning Bash command line into Windows 10 (for developers only).
+These are things Mac and Linux have had for more than 16 years.

 If you are a gamer or creating anything in 3D you want Windows.
-[If you want the unapologetic truth about why we find Microsoft a poor choice, but don’t blame us if you get offended.](https://github.com/skilstak/faq/blob/gh-pages/microsoft.md)
+A lot of developers secretly want a killer gaming system and find a way to justify getting a Windows machine because of it.
+If that is you, just own it.
+[Here is more of the unapologetic truth about why we find Microsoft a poor choice, but don’t blame us if you get offended.](https://github.com/skilstak/faq/blob/gh-pages/microsoft.md)

+##

 ---
 [![home](/assets/home-bw.png)](/README.md)